2captcha/2captcha-python/README.md

 ```

 ### Audio Captcha
-To bypass an audio captcha (mp3 formats only) use the following method.
+Use the following method to bypass an audio captcha (mp3 formats only).
 You must provide the language as `lang = 'en'`.
 Supported languages are "en", "ru", "de", "el", "pt".

 ```python